ThomasMBury/charlie-bury-website/content/en/blog/screenwriting-process-bunking.md

 description: "An overview of how I write screenplays"
 featured_image:
 tags: [inspiration, craft, screenwriting, shorts]
-title: "Process"
+title: "Screenwriting Process"
 ---

-I recently finished drafting a contemporary thriller that sprang from a curious seed of inspiration: an anonymous story from Chinese folklore.
-It features a peasant's desperate escape from assault and a chilling twist of mistaken identity.

-Personally, each project starts with an idea that captivates and lingers in my thoughts, for a few weeks at least.
-This initial idea often reveals the core theme, or a distinct image, or a gripping plot twist, or an irresistible character that one wants to get to know more deeply; something to run with.
+I recently completed a contemporary thriller inspired by an anonymous story from Chinese folklore.
+This tale, featuring a peasant's desperate escape from assault and a chilling twist of mistaken identity, planted the seed for my narrative.
+Every project starts with an idea that captivates my imagination and lingers for weeks, shaping the core theme, a distinct image, or an irresistible character.

-### 1. Outlining and Research
+## Outlining and Research

-- **Starting with a Plot**: For this project, I began with a plot hook around which I could build the narrative.
+**Initial Hook:** The narrative began with a compelling plot hook, which served as the foundation for the story.
-- **Developing Characters and Setting**: Integral to outlining and research is establishing the setting and developing detailed character profiles.
-- **Shaping the Narrative**: Crucially, outlining the whole thing, though keeping the story flexible to changes as it naturally develops.
-A creative process is never strictly bound to the plan that precedes it.
+**Character and Setting Development:** Creating detailed character profiles and establishing a vivid setting were crucial steps in this phase.
+**Shaping the Narrative:** While outlining the entire plot, I remained open to changes, allowing the story to evolve naturally.

-### 2. Drafting
+## Drafting

-- **Enjoying the Creative Freedom**: Drafting is where most of the fun is, letting your imagination take the reins.
+**Unleashing Imagination:** Drafting is where the real fun begins, letting imagination take the lead.
-- **Focus on the Story**: I don’t stress over formatting or stylistic elements at the drafting stage; it’s all about getting the story down, structurally and logically sound.
+**Story Focus:** At this stage, I concentrate on the storyline, ensuring it is structurally and logically sound, without worrying about formatting or stylistic details.
-- **Pen and Paper Approach**: I find there’s a unique joy in physically writing and feeling each word take shape.
-Then smash the keyboad.
+**Pen and Paper:** There’s a unique joy in physically writing the draft before transferring it to the keyboard.

-### 3. Polishing and Editing
+## Polishing and Editing

-- **The First Official Draft**: After the initial drafting, I move on to polishing.
+**First Official Draft:** After completing the initial draft, the focus shifts to polishing.
-- **Editing and Typing Up**: This stage involves refining and preparing the script for feedback.
-Usually, a lot of cutting.
+**Editing Process:** This involves refining the script, making necessary cuts, and preparing it for feedback.

-### 4. Feedback and Revision
+## Feedback and Revision

-- **Waiting for Notes**: Once the screenplay is out, I refrain from making further changes until receiving feedback.
-- **Collating Suggestions**: It’s more efficient to collate all the feedback and make revisions in a single pass.
+**Collating Suggestions:** Once feedback is received, I collate all suggestions and make revisions in a single pass.
-- **Focusing on New Projects**: The wait can be long, so I divert my energy to new writing projects.
+**New Projects:** During the wait, I channel my energy into new writing projects, ensuring continuous creativity.

+## Embracing the Journey

 Every screenwriting journey is unique and continually evolves.
-Embracing change and collaboration is necessary in an environment where different voices and visions come into play.
-Yet one won't deny savouring the quiet moments alone with the imagination, drafting and shaping one's ideal version of the film.
+Embracing change and collaboration is essential in a creative environment where different voices and visions come into play.
+Yet, there's unparalleled joy in the quiet moments alone with your imagination, crafting a story that you hope will captivate readers and later audiences in the cinema.

-This is a creative journey from a simple idea into a screenplay you hope will captivate the reader and later audiences in the cinema.
-You are the seed before it has sprouted.
+From a simple idea to a finished screenplay, the journey is as fulfilling as the destination.